lprekon/lprekon.github.io/content/simd_benchmarking/index.md

 target_feature="x87"
 ```

 Despite the fact that I'm running on an [Intel 4th gen Xeon](https://aws.amazon.com/ec2/instance-types/c7i/) processor, which [absolutely has](https://en.wikipedia.org/wiki/Sapphire_Rapids) the AVX-512 feature (and thus 512-bit capabilities), the compiler is targeting a generic x86 CPU, and believes it can only use up to SSE and SSE2 feature sets (which explains the `XMM` registers we saw in the assembly code).
-In order to use the full feature set of our processor, we need to tell the compiler specifically what sort of processer it ought to compile for.
+In order to use the full feature set of our processor, we need to tell the compiler specifically what sort of processor it ought to compile for.
 We do this with the [`target-cpu` flag](https://doc.rust-lang.org/rustc/codegen-options/index.html#target-cpu).

 The CPU architecture for our 4th gen Xeon is called Sapphire Rapids; let's ask the compiler what features it thinks a Sapphire Rapids CPU has.